 The higher the number of services a customer has with your business, the more revenue they generate.
 What type of customer will purchase more services?
 The answer is simple – a satisfied customer.

 Customer satisfaction means loyalty.
 Loyalty results in customers who engage with business and brand, advocate for it, recommend your products and become members of communities built around your business.
-According to Extole, referral marketing is an avenue for building trust with new customers of all ages.
+In addition, you can use referral marketing as an avenue for building trust with new customers of all ages.
 As a result, this boosts both your recurring revenue and brand presence.

 In conclusion, the onboarding process sets the stage for your entire relationship.
 When done well, your client will feel confident in your expertise and excited about the future.
 If the process is complicated or annoying, you could lose that client you worked hard to get.